shu4dev/DCVLR/README.md

 Implementation of reasoning-focused data synthesis workflow.
 The pipeline curates raw images, synthesizes question/answer/reasoning triples with a large language model, and validates the generations to produce high-quality vision-language datasets.

-## Highlights
-- **End-to-end pipeline** – filtering, binning, synthesis, and validation in a single orchestrator
-- **Modular stages** – swap filtering, LLM, or validation components by editing `configs/default_config.yaml`
-- **Multi-GPU optimization** – enable with `--optimize` flag for 2-4x speedup
-- **Flexible captioning** – choose between BLIP, BLIP-2, or Moondream API for image captions
-- **Dual OCR backends** – PaddleOCR (lightweight) or DeepSeek-OCR (high accuracy)
-- **Feature extraction modes** – full features (OCR+objects+captions) or caption-only for 70% faster processing
-- **Detailed binning analysis** – view how each image scores against all bin criteria with custom filters
-- **Intermediate saves** – automatically saves results after each stage for debugging and recovery
-- **Automatic resume** – detects interrupted runs and resumes from the last completed stage
-- **Scriptable + importable** – run via CLI or embed with the `DataSynthesisPipeline` class
-- **Reproducible config** – every stage is parameterized by YAML and persisted with outputs/logs

 ## Repository Layout
 ```